 Making a Class Fun & Educational

-If you are a group~ contact me to reserve a date
+*If you are a studio or group and would like to schedule a workshop~ contact me to reserve a date

 What are the 5 Tibetan Rites?

 The 5 Tibetan Rites are a sequence of five exercises intended to stretch and strengthen the muscles, improve balance, and work with the endocrine system (a network of glands and organs that regulate many of the body’s functions).